George Mallory: Mallory and Bruce's attempt

-On 1 June, at 6 am, Mallory and Geoffrey Bruce, without supplemental oxygen, and eight porters commenced their ascent from Camp IV on the North Col at 7010 m.
+On 1 June, at 6:00 a.m., Mallory and Geoffrey Bruce, without supplemental oxygen, and eight porters commenced their ascent from Camp IV on the North Col at 7010 m.

 They planned to climb the North Ridge and establish Camp V at approximately 7772 m, where they would sleep overnight; the following day, they would ascend to about 8291 m, where they would pitch Camp VI, sleep overnight, and on 3 June, attempt to reach the summit without oxygen.

 The precise elevation for establishing Camps V and VI depended on the porters' abilities to carry heavy loads in the rarefied air and weather conditions.

 As the two climbers and eight porters ascended the North Ridge with an average gradient of 45 degrees, they were exposed to a penetrating northwest wind.

 At approximately 7620 m, four of the porters could not ascend any further after reaching the limits of their endurance.

-Mallory, Bruce, and the four remaining porters progressed to an elevation of 7681 m, where they established Camp V. Five porters descended to Camp IV, leaving three to shoulder loads the following day up to the location where the expedition intended to pitch Camp VI.
+Mallory, Bruce, and the four remaining porters progressed to an elevation of 7681 m, where they established Camp V.

+Five porters descended to Camp IV, leaving three to shoulder loads the following day up to the location where the expedition intended to pitch Camp VI.

 Mallory, Bruce, and the three porters slept at Camp V that night, and on the next day, only one porter was able to proceed, and two declared themselves sick and physically unable to carry loads.

 Without enough porters to assist, the attempt was abandoned immediately, and the party returned to the North Col.

 On 2 June Somervell and Norton began a second attempt.

 On 4 June Somervell and Norton left Camp VI and commenced their ascent to reach the summit.

 At midday, as they neared 8534 m, Somervell, who was suffering from an extremely sore throat and a severe cough, felt it impracticable to continue.

 Somervell sat on a ledge while Norton proceeded solo.

-At 1 pm, suffering from temporary visual impairment due to oxygen deficiency, (Note: At approximately 8382 m, Norton started to experience difficulty with his vision.
+At 1:00 p.m., suffering from temporary visual impairment due to oxygen deficiency, (Note: At approximately 8382 m, Norton started to experience difficulty with his vision.
 He was seeing double and thought it was a symptom of the onset of snow blindness, but Somervell assured him this was not the case.
 Later, Norton learned that oxygen deficiency was the cause.
-After 11 pm that same day, he was awakened by discomfort in both eyes caused by snow blindness, and the following morning, he was completely blind and remained in that condition for a further 60 hours.) exhausted from his efforts, and knowing that from his location and the current time, he stood no chance of reaching the summit and returning safely, Norton retreated from where he had attained a new world altitude record of 8572.8 m.
-At 9:30 pm, Somervell and Norton reached Camp IV.
+After 11:00 p.m. that same day, he was awakened by discomfort in both eyes caused by snow blindness, and the following morning, he was completely blind and remained in that condition for a further 60 hours.) exhausted from his efforts, and knowing that from his location and the current time, he stood no chance of reaching the summit and returning safely, Norton retreated from where he had attained a new world altitude record of 8572.8 m.

+At 9:30 p.m., Somervell and Norton reached Camp IV.